buraksaraloglu/email-guesser-service/README.md

 # email-guesser-service

-Email guesser service's purpose is to guess the email address of a person from a given name with a conventional format of the domain URLs.
+Email guesser service's purpose is to guess the email address of a person from a given name with a conventional format of the company URLs.

 ## Key Features